naakka/naakka.github.com/_posts/2012-12-05-ubuntu-web-apps.md

 ---

-I think [Ubuntu Web Apps](http://developer.ubuntu.com/resources/technologies/webapps/) is the coolest feature of the latest Ubuntu 12.10.
-I'm still running 12.04 but this is probably the biggest reason for me to upgrade.
+I think [Ubuntu Web Apps](http://developer.ubuntu.com/resources/technologies/webapps/) is the coolest feature of the latest [Ubuntu 12.10 (Quantal Quetzal)](http://releases.ubuntu.com/quantal/).
+I'm still running
+12.04 but this is probably the biggest reason for me to upgrade.
 I'll try to upgrade during the Christmas holidays and try developing an app myself.